delvindefoe/Blog/README.md

 [My blogs](https://github.com/delvindefoe/Blog/wiki) will be posted on my wiki pages.

-Currently, not much has been added; but, that will change with time.
+Currently, not much has been added, but that will change with time.